darklab8/fl-darkbot/README.md

 - Freelancer Discovery API provided by [Alex](https://github.com/dsyalex) as a way to deliver info from Flhook to the bot
 - [Pobbot](https://github.com/dr-lameos/Pobbot) originally made by dr.lameos sparkled this project
 - Forum tracking is inspired by Biqqles project [forumlancer](https://github.com/biqqles/forumlancer)

+# License

+fl-darkbot was originally created by Andrei Novoselov (aka darkwind, aka dd84ai) The work is released under AGPL, free to modify, copy and etc. as long as you keep code open source and mentioned original author.
+See [LICENSE](./LICENSE) file for details.